OlivierCoq/go_api_template/README.md

 }
 ```

+### Migrations

+This contains your SQL files that initiate your postgres database tables.
+Each file is encapsulated in goose syntax, which starts at runtime and safely executes any database migrations necessary.

 ### The API

 The API layer consists of handlers, which call the *interface* found in the previously mentioned database layer.
 The handlers accept http requests, parse said requests, and send the data to and from the database layer.